-I believe that’s true to a degree, but it’s not particularly useful!
+While I believe that’s true to a degree, I never found it particularly useful!

-I didn’t appreciate it when people told me that about my kids and my dog.
+I didn’t appreciate it when people told me to just “stop tolerating” undesirable behavior from my kids and my dog.
 I wanted advice that went beyond “Well, don’t let them do that!”
-I gritted my teeth, rolled my eyes, and admitted that yes, sure, I’m tolerating this behavior I guess - but what else am I supposed to do?!
+I gritted my teeth, rolled my eyes, and admitted that yes, sure, I’m tolerating this behavior I guess – but what else am I supposed to do?!

 That’s the challenge faced by many meeting leaders when it comes to the long-winded participant.
 How exactly are you supposed to “not tolerate it” when that one person—let’s call him Fred—decides to keep talking about his pet project?
 Do you just cut him off?
 Do you kick him out?
-Do you act like our US Senators and hurl a talking stick at him?
+Do you follow the lead of our U.S. Senators and hurl a talking stick at him?

 You can do a lot with how you structure and lead your meeting to minimize this problem.
 The facilitation literature includes all kinds of tips specifically for this issue.

-For most people, though, redesigning every meeting just to work around Fred isn’t very realistic.
+For most people, though, redesigning every meeting just to work around Fred isn’t realistic.